-Only bodies that fulfill the obligations according to §§ 11 and 12 of the Ordinance on Experts and Investigation Bodies (VSU), have the necessary expertise and reliability and have the necessary personnel and equipment (investigation bodies) are approved.
+Only bodies that fulfill the obligations according to §§ 11 and 12 of the Ordinance on Experts and Investigation Bodies (VSU), have the required expertise and reliability and have the necessary personnel and equipment (investigation bodies) are approved.

-Investigation bodies must have sufficient liability insurance with a minimum sum insured of 1.5 million euros lump sum for personal injury, property damage and financial loss for each individual case with at least double maximization in the insurance year.
+Investigating bodies must have sufficient liability insurance with a minimum sum insured of 1.5 million euros lump sum for personal injury, property damage and financial loss for each individual case with at least double maximization in the insurance year.

 The application, including the supporting documents and required documentation, must be submitted to the Admissions Office.

 The Admission Board checks the completeness of the application documents and confirms receipt of the application in writing or by e-mail.
 It shall request the submission of any missing documents within a reasonable period of time.
 If documents are still missing after the deadline has been set, or if it is clear from the content of the documents that the admission requirements are not met, the application will be rejected.

 The processing period is up to six months and begins with the submission of complete application documents.
 In justified cases, the deadline may be extended in accordance with Section 42a (2) of the Bavarian Administrative Procedure Act.

 Antrag auf Zulassung als Untersuchungsstelle nach § 18 Bundes-Bodenschutzgesetz (BBodSchG)